laminas/laminas-db/docs/book/result-set.md

 # Result Sets

-`Zend\Db\ResultSet` is a sub-component of zend-db for abstracting the iteration of results returned from queries producing rowsets.
-While data sources for this can be anything that is iterable, generally these will be populated from `Zend\Db\Adapter\Driver\ResultInterface` instances.
+`Laminas\Db\ResultSet` is a sub-component of laminas-db for abstracting the iteration of results returned from queries producing rowsets.
+While data sources for this can be anything that is iterable, generally these will be populated from `Laminas\Db\Adapter\Driver\ResultInterface` instances.

-Result sets must implement the `Zend\Db\ResultSet\ResultSetInterface`, and all sub-components of zend-db that return a result set as part of their API will assume an instance of a `ResultSetInterface` should be returned.
+Result sets must implement the `Laminas\Db\ResultSet\ResultSetInterface`, and all sub-components of laminas-db that return a result set as part of their API will assume an instance of a `ResultSetInterface` should be returned.
 In most cases, the prototype pattern will be used by consuming object to clone a prototype of a `ResultSet` and return a specialized `ResultSet` with a specific data source